Carleton-sur-Mer: History

+The current City of Carleton-sur-Mer was created on October 4, 2000, when the town of Carleton and the parish municipality of Saint-Omer were merged.
+It was originally called Carleton–Saint-Omer, but renamed to Carleton-sur-Mer in 2005.

 Tracadigash/Carleton

 Around 1756, seven families of exiled Acadians arrived in Tracadigash from Bonaventure and Restigouche, following their deportation from Beaubassin, Nova-Scotia, in 1755.
 Charles Dugas and Benjamin LeBlanc (both from Grand Pré) were the original founders.
-In 1772, Abbé Joseph-Mathurin Bourg, first accredited Acadien priest, arrived from Quebec City.
+In 1772, Abbé Joseph-Mathurin Bourg, the first accredited Acadien priest, arrived from Quebec City.
 He conducted the very first census of Tragadigash (recensement Tracadigache 1777) where he listed the following family names: Allard, Allain, Arseneau, Aubertin, Barriot, Bergeron, Berthelot, Boudreau, Bujold, Comeau, Cormier, Dugas, Francis, Landry, Leblanc, Poirier, Richard; totalling 177 persons.
-A, later, three page correspondence to the governor, dated 7 April 1784, stated described land use "Endorsed: A list of the inhabitants of Tracadigache and the quantity of land each inhabitant has improved" which averaged 3 to 12 arpents per man.
+A, later, three-page correspondence to the governor, dated 7 April 1784, described land use "Endorsed: A list of the inhabitants of Tracadigache and the quantity of land each inhabitant has improved" which averaged 3 to 12 arpents per man.

 In 1787, American Loyalists found their way to Tracadigash which eventually resulted in the parish changing its name from Saint-Joseph de Tracadièche (Tracadièche is the French spelling of Tragadigash) to Saint-Joseph de Carleton in honour of General Guy Carleton.

 On October 4, 2000, the municipalities of Carleton and Saint-Omer were reunited after 100 years of separation and the new town thus formed was called Carleton–Saint-Omer.
 On May 7, 2005, the name was officially changed to Carleton-sur-Mer.